Mads Mensah Larsen

-Mads Mensah Larsen (born 12 August 1991) is a Danish handball player for Skjern Håndbold and the Denmark national team.
+Mads Mensah Larsen (born 12 August 1991) is a Danish handball player for Skjern Håndbold and formerly the Denmark national team.

-He previously played for the clubs AG København, Nordsjælland Håndbold and Aalborg Håndbold in Denmark as well as for the German clubs Rhein-Neckar Löwen and SG Flensburg-Handewitt.
+Mensah started his senior career at AG København, where he won the Danish Championship in 2012.
+In 2010-11 he was loaned out to Nordsjælland Håndbold.
+He left AGK in 2012, when the team went bankrupt.
+He then joined Aalborg Håndbold, where he also won the Danish Championship.
+In 2014 he went abroad to the German clubs Rhein-Neckar Löwen and SG Flensburg-Handewitt.
 In 2025 he returned to Denmark to join Skjern Håndbold, despite his contract with Flensburg-Handewitt running until 2026.
 After the club told him his contract would not be extended after 2026, he made the decision to return to Denmark.

+At the 2026 European Men's Handball Championship he won gold medals, meaning that Denmark held both the World, European and Olympic titles at the same time, as only the second team ever after France's 'Les Experts'.
+He acted mainly as a back-up during the tournament.
+Due to Denmark's many injuries at the pivot position, he did play there as a makeshift solution in the final.
+After the tournament, he retired from the Danish national team.
+Afterwards, the Danish head coach Nikolaj Jacobsen said that he wished Mensah had continued, although he did respect the decision.

 He studied Humanistic informatics at Aalborg University.
 He has a Danish mother and a Ghanaian father.